 Categorical Pretreatment Standards are pollution control regulations for specific industries.
 The standards regulate the level of pollutants in the wastes discharged into the sewage system from an industrial process.
 Each categorical standard covers one industry category and assigns specific end-of-process limits for the process wastestreams covered by that specific category.

-There are currently 45 Pretreatment cities [DOC] in Indiana that run local pretreatment programs.
+There are currently 47 Pretreatment Cities [DOC] in Indiana that run federally delegated local pretreatment programs.
 If you are discharging process wastewater to one of these city POTWs, you must apply for a discharge permit through that local program.
-Each program does it's own permitting, inspecting, sampling and enforcement.
+Each program does its own permitting, inspecting, sampling and enforcement.
 The POTW shall control through permits or another control mechanism, the contribution to the POTW from each Significant Industrial User [40 CFR 403.8 (f)(iii)].
 IDEM oversees each program by performing occasional audits.

 To apply for an Industrial Wastewater Pretreatment permit, if you are unsure if your industry needs to be permitted, or for questions concerning this program, contact IDEM.